xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremMigration/instructions.md

 4. Confirm the deployment (this step is required by the `-c` parameter).
     * The deployment might take several minutes
 5. Confirm this worked by connecting to your new database from Azure Data studio.
-    * The connection string should appear in the output from the command above, if you can't find it try running `az deployment show --name m12deployment --resource-group <resource_group> | jq '.properties.outputs'`
+    * The connection string should appear in the output from the command above, if you can't find it try running `az deployment show --name m12deployment --resource-group <resource_group> | jq '.properties.outputs'`, or find it in the Azure portal, go to your resource group, then Deployments -> m12deployment -> Outputs
     * It might take a couple of minutes for the bacpac file to finish deploying, once it does you should see the DemoTable in your database

 ## Next steps